MicrosoftDocs/memdocs/sccm/sum/plan-design/prerequisites-for-software-updates.md

 Follow the steps below to resolve both the 0xc1800118 error and "Error: Invalid certificate signature":

 1. Disable the **Upgrades** classification in both WSUS and Configuration Manager.
-You don't want a synchronization to occur until after
+You don't want a synchronization to occur until after you've finished these steps.
    - Uncheck the **Upgrades** classification in the Software Update Point component properties on the top-level site.
      - For more information, see [Configure classifications and products](../get-started/configure-classifications-and-products.md).
    - Uncheck the **Upgrades** classification from WSUS under **Products and Classifications** on the **Options** page, or use the PowerShell ISE running as administrator.